liadby1105/RussiaUkrainWAR-1/README.md

 ![image](https://user-images.githubusercontent.com/81369617/167262526-d84739fa-7803-4557-bb6d-fec00cd45f88.png)
 ### Dataset Details
-We initiated our data collection process when the crisis escalated with Russia's special military operation on April first till April 10th, that because we were trying to bring a specific data regarding what happened in Kyiev, the capital city of Ukrain.
+We initiated our data collection process when the crisis escalated with Russia's special military operation on April first till April 10th, that because we were trying to bring a specific data regarding what happened in Kyiev, the capital city of Ukrain. in that time Russia almost took over the capital of Ukraine and we could have seen that the comments all over the internet changing from side to side.
 The following information are included in the *Russia-Ukraine Crisis* dataset:
 |      |  |
 | ----------- | ----------- |
 | user information     | profile ID, profile name, profile image, profile description, \# of followers     |